fakedrake/fakedrake.github.com/content/remote-testing-with-git-and-ssh.md

 category: git
 slug: remote-testing-with-git-and-ssh
 author: Chris Perivolaropoulos
-status: draft
 summary:

-_This article is hidden.
-Remove status: hidden or make it status: published to be able to publish_

 Running tests is an important part of the development workflow.
 You want to do it often and yo want it to be quick.
 Sometimes tests are